nasthasiausoh/nasthasiausoh/README.md

-### 👋🏽 Hello, my name is Nasthasia (also go by 'Natasha') and welcome to my GitHub page! ✨
+### 👋🏽 Hello, my name is Natasha and welcome to my GitHub page! ✨

-- 🧠 I recently graduated in Economics and Data Analytics from the University of Kent.

-- 🥞 I am a trainee Full Stack Software Engineer.
+- 🥞 I am an Economics & Data Analytics undergraduate and trained in Full Stack Software Engineering

-- 💻 I'm a member of cohort 9 in the Bright Network Technology Academy (an on-going 13-week Full Stack Software Engineering Training Bootcamp).

-- 🌱 I’m currently working on developing a full-stack web application using Java, Spring Boot, and PostgreSQL to build my API.
-As well as JavaScript, React, HTML, and CSS to construct the front-end/client-side of the application.
+- 🌱 I’m currently working on developing a social media platform (similar to Twitter, Facebook and The Slap)!
+It is a full-stack web application using Java, Spring Boot, and PostgreSQL on the backend.
+As well as JavaScript, React, HTML, and CSS to construct the client-side of the application.

-- 🌐 Programming languages, libaries and frameworks that I am familiar with include:
+- 🌐 Programming languages, libaries and frameworks that I have experience with include:

   - Java
   - Spring Boot